reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-03-v2.md

 1. Locate the **SendDeviceToCloudMessagesAsync** method.

 1. At the bottom of the **SendDeviceToCloudMessagesAsync** method, notice the call to `Task.Delay()`.

-    `Task.Delay()` is used to "pause" the `while` loop for a period of time before creating and sending the next telemetry message.
-The **telemetryDelay** variable is used to define how many seconds to wait before sending the next telemetry message.
-Contoso is requiring that the delay time be configurable.

 1. Near the top of the **Program** class, locate the **telemetryDelay** variable declaration.